sreenath/cdp-monitor/README.md

 MakerDAO is a decentralized organization dedicated to bringing stability to the crypto economy through Dai, the world's first stablecoin on the Ethereum blockchain.
 Dai is an asset-backed hard currency that addresses the crypto economy’s problems of volatility with a secure and transparent smart contract platform of permission-less loans.

-Cross Platform Tray Application for CDP Monitoring:
+**Cross Platform Tray Application for CDP Monitoring:**
-This application is developed using Electron and is capable of displaying the current health of a specific CDP

-User can choose the CDP using its ID and the app allows user to check its liquidation price and Collateralization ratio real time.
-Also, it allows user to open the specific CDP page.
+This application is developed using Electron and can be used to monitor the liquidation price and collateralization ratio of any CDP real time.
+If a user want to see additional information regarding the CDP, there is a button labelled "Open CDP Page", on clicking which will open the corresponding CDP page.
+This application is also capable of triggering alert/desktop notification when liquidation price reaches above the user set target price.

 **Execution instruction:**
-After checking out the code, simply run : npm install && npm start
+After checking out the code, simply run : npm install

+  npm start

 This will start the electron application and user can follow the instructions from UI